fkoumidi/FundMeUp--dotnet_project/README.md

 # <h3>FundMeUp--dotnet_project</h3>

-This project was implemented as part of the .net academy of CodeHub and Project Future powered by ReGeneration
+This project was implemented as part of the .NET Academy of CodeHub and Project Future powered by ReGeneration

 # <h3>Tools and technologies</h3>